gbip/drs_0x01_driver/README.md

  It is heavily based on the documentation published by Dongbu Robot which is available [`here`](http://www.sgbotic.com/products/datasheets/robotics/herkulexeng.pdf).

 # Examples

+## Sending data
-The best way to use this library is to use the Servo struct.
+The best way to use this library to send data to the servomotor is to use the Servo struct.
 For example, this how you can set a servomotor (id : 0x40) into continuous rotation.

 ```rust